tobiaskuntzsch/RapidRAW/README.md

 A huge thank you to the following projects and tools that were very important in the development of RapidRAW:

 *   **[Google AI Studio](aistudio.google.com):** For providing amazing assistance in researching, implementing image processing algorithms and giving an overall speed boost.
-*   **[rawloader](https://github.com/pedrocr/rawloader):** For the excellent Rust crate that provides the foundation for RAW file decoding in this project.
+*   **[rawler](https://github.com/dnglab/dnglab/tree/main/rawler):** For the excellent Rust crate that provides the foundation for RAW file processing in this project.

 ## Support the Project